8 Steps to Fix Your Water Damaged iPhone May 26 2017

 Leave a comment down below if you have any questions.
 Our staff is more than happy to assist you.

-8 steps that will increase the chances of your water damage iPhone in surviving
+Eight steps that will increase the survival of your water damage iPhone or cell phone

 Step 1: Take your device out of the liquid